robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 which runs in background and acts as ftp server.
-Due to its size, it either has to be integrated into the flash image as frozen bytecode, by placing it into the esp8266/modules folder and performing a rebuild, of it must be compiled into bytecode using mpy-cross and loaded as an .mpy file.
+Due to its size, it either has to be integrated into the flash image as frozen bytecode, by placing it into the esp8266/modules folder and performing a rebuild, or it must be compiled into bytecode using mpy-cross and loaded as an .mpy file.
 The frozen bytecode variant is preferred.

 The server has some limitations: